 Rich media creative types

-DoubleClick Studio supports different creative types to display rich media ads in different ways on a target website.
-Creative types—or formats—include both single asset types (like expanding) and dual asset types (like banner with floating).
-The creative type is assigned when a designer creates a creative in DoubleClick Studio.
+Studio supports different creative types to display rich media ads in different ways on a target website.
+Creative types (also called formats) are assigned when a designer makes a new creative in Studio.

 Visit the Rich Media Gallery to see real creatives of each type.